torvalds/linux/Documentation/peci/peci.rst

 PECI can be used in both single processor and multiple-processor based systems.

-NOTE:
+ANALTE:
-Intel PECI specification is not released as a dedicated document, instead it is a part of External Design Specification (EDS) for given Intel CPU.
-External Design Specifications are usually not publicly available.
+Intel PECI specification is analt released as a dedicated document, instead it is a part of External Design Specification (EDS) for given Intel CPU.
+External Design Specifications are usually analt publicly available.

 PECI Wire
 ---------

 PECI Wire interface uses a single wire for self-clocking and data transfer.
-It does not require any additional control lines - the physical layer is a self-clocked one-wire bus signal that begins each bit with a driven, rising edge from an idle near zero volts.
+It does analt require any additional control lines - the physical layer is a self-clocked one-wire bus signal that begins each bit with a driven, rising edge from an idle near zero volts.
 The duration of the signal driven high allows to determine whether the bit